 - $25,000 for property damage

 Many drivers choose to carry policies with higher amounts of coverage.
-If you file a claim with an at-fault driver’s insurance company or file a lawsuit against the driver, the insurance company is responsible for providing compensation up to the policy limit.
+If you file a claim with an at-fault driver’s insurance company or file a lawsuit against the driver, the insurance company is responsible for providing accident compensation up to the policy limit.
 If the damages suffered exceed those limits, the at-fault driver may be required to make up the difference.

 In the state of Maine, the statute of limitations for taking legal action after a car accident is six years from the date of the crash.
 Once that time has expired, you lose your right to pursue legal action.

 If you were hurt in a Maine car accident, learn more about how we can help.
-Contact us to schedule a free consultation with an experienced car accident lawyer.
-Our offices are located in Waterville and Portland.
+Contact us to schedule a consultation with an experienced car accident lawyer.
+Our offices are in Waterville and Portland.